Wake Up Too Early

 • Invest in Memory Foam Pillow: Memory foam pillows are quite popular these days because of the support and comfort they offer.
 They can conform according to the shape of your body, keeping your neck in place and spine aligned.
 It is a great investment for people with neck and back pain as it helps them get some relief from it.

-• Create a Relaxing Bedtime Routine: Unwinding before bed is as important as a good pillow, to help you get better sleep at night.
+• Create a Relaxing Bedtime Routine: Unwinding before bed is as important as a good sleeping pillow, to help you get better sleep at night.
 You can engage in calming activities before bed,such as reading a book, taking a warm bath, listening to some soothing music or doing meditation.
 All these activities can create a sense of calmness and signal your mind that it is time to get sleep.

 • Exercise Regularly: It is seen that people who exercise on a regular basis fall asleep faster and wake up fresh in the morning as compared to people who don't do any physical activity at all.
 Regular physical activity can help regulate your sleep patterns, but try to avoid vigorous exercise close to bedtime.